-- Monthly Payment Loan — Borrow up to $12,000 at the same rate you pay on your first mortgage.
+- Monthly Payment Loan: Borrow up to $17,000 at the same rate you pay on your first mortgage.
 Pay that down each month over 10 years

-- Deferred Payment Loan — First-time buyers only can borrow up to $8,000 ($10,000, if you're buying in a target area) free of interest.
-You make no payments, typically until you finish paying down or refinance your mortgage or sell the home.
+- Deferred Payment Loan: First-time buyers can borrow up to $11,000 free of interest.
+You make no payments, but the balance will come due when you finish paying off the mortgage, refinance, or sell the home

 Mississippi Down Payment Assistance Programs